In December of 1970, a man named Roy Tutt told the world that he had accomplished what science deemed impossible: he had bred a dog and cat.

 Before the study of genetics existed, it’s possible that such stories were the result of people trying to make sense of their world and the strange animals that sometimes passed through it.
 Modern perpetrators may be hoping for a bit of fame and money.
 And there are those who simply refuse to accept the facts, says Hartwell, who gets emails from “people who just don’t like rational explanations.

 And indeed, the stories still surface.
 Cats giving birth to dogs in Brazil and China have been reported in recent years.
-Tales of mistaken identities are also popular—recently, several media outlets picked up the story of a man in China who purportedly raised two dogs that turned out to be bears.
-The story states that the man took home a pair of adorable puppies and raised them for two years, growing suspicious when they started devouring his chickens.
-Upon discovering they were bears, he called the authorities and the animals were whisked away to a wildlife sanctuary.
+Tales of mistaken identities are also popular.
 In 2013, a popular story claimed a would-be poodle owner bought a puppy from an Argentine market, only to find that the animal was a ferret doped up on steroids and fluffed to look like a poodle.
-The story sounds improbable and most likely is; the photograph that circulated with the story is of an actual an actual animal called an Angora ferret.
+The story sounds improbable and most likely is; the photograph that circulated with the story is of an actual animal called an Angora ferret.
 In 2018, a family in China reported that the pet it had believed for two years to be a Tibetan mastiff was actually an endangered Asiatic black bear.

 Such stories depend heavily on audience buy-in.